clarissalittler/creating-languages/README.md

 + a second Python interpreter that will show how to implement call-by-reference instead of call-by-value and will talk more about the idea of pointers

 If you have any questions or find any problems in this code, please open an issue in Github (https://github.com/clarissalittler/creating-languages/issues) and let me know!

+Update:
+AST interpreter is mostly done but needs more testing Haskell interpreter is mostly done
+Pangolinv2 interpreters are getting started soon